Phil Merilees Visits Arctic Haze *AGASP Project in Alert - 1986

 *AGASP - Arctic Gas and Aerosol Sampling Project

-Scroll down for four more photos.
+Scroll down for more photos.

 Phil Merilees